About SoulCollage®

 Council card: Artemis

-What is the process of SoulCollage?
+What is the process of SoulCollage

 In simple terms, SoulCollage involves choosing images that you feel drawn to or that evoke a strong reaction in you, whether you understand why or not.
 You can make a collage card without knowing what it signifies at first; the meaning can become clear later.
 No words are included in the collages; this is meant to bypass the linear, logical brain and celebrate spontaneity instead.
 Each card has a single focus or energy.